Small Business in Houston

 Nonemployer businesses have no paid employees, annual business receipts of $1,000 or more, and are subject to federal income taxes.
 Most nonemployers are self-employed individuals (e.g., real estate agents, independent contractors) operating unincorporated businesses (known as sole proprietorships), which may or may not be the owner’s principal source of income.
 According to the Census Bureau, the majority of all business establishments in the United States are nonemployers, yet these firms average less than 4 percent of all sales and receipts nationally.

-The nearly 650,000 nonemployer businesses in Houston’s three-county region generated about $31.6 billion dollars in revenue in 2020 — this is a 54% increase from 2010 — with the greatest growth in Fort Bend and Montgomery counties.
+The over 680,000 nonemployer businesses in Houston’s three-county region generated nearly $36 billion dollars in revenue in 2021 — this is a 75% increase from 2010 — with the greatest growth in Fort Bend and Montgomery counties.

 Helpful Articles by Understanding Houston: